ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 described below, the [current _medical_ classification system](http://care.diabetesjournals.org/content/42/Supplement_1/S13) and icd10
 coding for diabetes mellitus only allows for recognition that a patient has one kind of diabetes.
+The type of diabetes a person has is determined based on the "root cause" that triggered it, rather than the symptoms (similarly to how we differentiate between viral and bacterial pneumonia).

 ## Type 1

 > Your washer fluid (something designed to make your car easier/safer to drive)
-> is leaking onto the gas tank and causing it to rust and develop holes.
-It
+> is leaking onto the gas tank and causing it to rust and leak.
+It might take
-> might take weeks or months, but you eventually won't be able to put anymore
+> weeks or months, but you eventually won't be able to put anymore gas into your
-> gas into your car unless you find a way to bypass the tank and get fuel into
+> car unless you find a way to bypass the tank and get fuel into the lines
-> the lines through some other means (maybe a small tank that sits next to you
+> through some other means (maybe a small tank that sits next to you on the
-> on the passenger seat, with a hand pump you can squeeze to get fuel into the
+> passenger seat, with a hand pump you can squeeze to get fuel into the engine).
-> engine).
 >
-> For half of you, the mechanic thinks you're driving an SUV (even you aren't),
+> For half of you, the mechanic thinks you're driving an SUV (even if you
-> doesn't bother to look at your gas tank, and just tells you to start adding
+> aren't), doesn't bother to look at your gas tank, and just tells you to start
-> fuel efficiency additives.
+> adding fuel efficiency additives.

 [Type 1 diabetes](https://en.wikipedia.org/wiki/Type_1_diabetes) is an
 autoimmune disease, caused when the body's own immune system destroys the cells